 The safety of protein supplements has not been tested during pregnancy and lactation.
 Research shows that adding high protein supplements to diets may be associated with adverse pregnancy outcomes such as a higher rate of premature births. taking protein powder during pregnancy and breastfeeding.

-Following Eating Well with Canada’s Food Guide to meet those extra protein needs in pregnancy is the best way to go.
+Following Canada’s Food Guide to meet those extra protein needs in pregnancy is the best way to go.
 Protein can be found in animal sources such as meat, poultry, fish, eggs, milk, cheese and yogurt.
 Some plants also contain protein like legumes, grains (e.g. lentil flour, soy flour, oat bran and wheat germ), nuts, seeds and some vegetables (e.g. edamame and lima beans).

 When you’re feeling for a cool drink on a warm day, a milk shake or smoothie is an easy way to get some protein.
 Here’s one of my favourite smoothie recipes: